 - As an international student, once accepted into the program, how do I get a visa?

 Steps will provide an I-20 certificate of eligibility.
 This, along with other required documentation, must be taken to your local US Embassy to process your M-1 student visa.
-Please refer to the International Student Guide for more information.

 - What happens if I don’t meet my requirements or follow school policies?

 All students are required to maintain proper etiquette in the classroom and on the premises, and meet their program requirements.
 Failure to do so will result in dismissal from the program.

 - What if I am sick or injured or have a reason for not taking class?